 Given these three points, the role of the teacher is one of interaction curation through individualized focus: the teacher needs to offer opportunities for students to experience things on their own, but they need to create appropriate boundaries around these interactions and activities to encourage a certain type of desired outcome.
 I say “opportunities for students to experience things”, and “encourage”, because the experience will always be personal: it will always be different and unique, depending on the social and cultural background of the learner.

-And so, I return to think about the new online paradigms emerging – those that reject Blackboard’s awful approach to simply duplicating seats in desks, multiple-choice quizzes, and other obviously flawed ways of teaching and learning.
+And so, I return to think about the new online paradigms emerging – those that reject the common, and awful, approach to simply duplicating seats in desks, multiple-choice quizzes, and other obviously flawed ways of teaching and learning.
 Many of these new paradigms fall under the unfortunate acronym MOOC: Massive Open Online Course.
 What these platforms are attempting has extremely positive goals: to offer a democratized view of education, where content is available freely and students can mix and remix content together to form their own curriculum.